gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 Call the `routes` method to route the message to _multiple_ routes.
 This method returns an instance of [`CompleteClass`](#completeclass).

 The argument to the routes is a function that provides a getter of an instance of a `RouteClass` and must return an array of instances of `RouteClasses`.
-This allows multiple routes to be initiated from a single getter function.
+This allows multiple routes to be initiated from a single-getter function.
 See [`RouteClass`](#routeclass) for the available methods.

 Notice that each array begins by calling the `route` function.
 This is different from the single route method above.